xSistted/xSistted/README.md

 # Welcome to xSistted's Hub.💌

-I'm just a trainee programmer so I'm apologized for my false.
+I'm just a trainee programmer so I'm apologized for my mistake.

-You can enjoy my memory about programming on this hub.
+You can survey my memory about programming on this hub.

 ---